topitopi228/testCatDashboardTast/front/spy-cat-dashboard/README.md

 Please, in the root of backend directory use "poetry install" command to install all needed dependencies After that just run main.py and you may go to http://localhost:8080/docs to see the API endpoints

-I could make this task much better but unfortunately i dont have time, 6 hours is to much ,
+I could make this task much better but unfortunately i dont have time,

 I completed this task in two and a half hours, and most importantly, the main principles of writing backend logic have been adhered to.